Last Minute Gift Ideas

 6. For the Sensory Seeker

 Crash PadCreate a sensory space in your own home with some of our popular sensory products.
 Begin with our LED Light Illuminators (#9228W).
-Then add a Crash Pad (#3139); Go Anywhere Light Show (#3331) and some Sensational Tubes (#8089).
+Then add a Crash Pad (#3139); Magical Light Show (#1672) and some Vibrating Animals (#9300W).

 7. For the Gadget Guy

 Gardening is so much easier with our Adapted Garden Spray (#9083).
 Likewise, cooking is more appetizing with a set of adapted Pouring Cups (#20W).
-And the Vibrating Personal Pager (#8001A) makes a great gift for the hearing and hearing impaired person in your life.
+And a pair of Adapted Battery Operated Scissors (#9080) makes a great gift for crafter in your life.

 8. For the Home Bodies